Fatah–Hamas conflict: 2009 political violence

-2010 to present: tensions and reconciliation attempts

-During the Arab Spring
+2010s tensions

 Following the Egyptian Revolution of 2011 and the deposal of Egyptian president Morsi in July 2013, tensions between Fatah and Hamas reached a new high.
 According to Barakat al-Farra, the PLO ambassador in Cairo, the Egyptian US-backed el-Sisi regime, which annually receives some $1.5 billion military aid from the US, will keep the Rafah border crossing closed, until forces loyal to Palestinian Authority President Mahmoud Abbas have regained control.
 A Hamas official accused the PA leadership of playing a major role in enforcing the blockade of the Gaza Strip.

 In the midst of negotiations to resolve the 2014 Israel–Gaza conflict, the Shin Bet revealed an alleged plot by Hamas to depose Fatah in the West Bank.
 This would be achieved by deploying Hamas cells around the West Bank to incite a third intifada and overwhelm Palestinian Authority forces.
 More than 90 people were arrested.
 President Abbas said the plot was "a grave threat to the unity of the Palestinian people and its future."